US Patent N° 32134165898461316

 Don't Apple own the patent for that kind of behaviour ?

 Japanese e-commerce giant Rakuten has been forced to apologise for a double balls-up after first allowing customers to use its Kobo e-reader before it was fully ready and then deleting hundreds of ensuing bad reviews posted to its site after the software failed.
-Rakuten launched the Kobo Touch on 19 July to an expectant domestic …
+Rakuten launched the Kobo Touch on 19 July to an expectant …

 Don't Apple own the patent for that kind of behaviour ?